Currently available funding

 • Outcome 2: “Improved energy efficiency in buildings, industry and municipalities”

-The outcome shall be supported through three calls for proposals (calls no. 3, 4 and 5).
-Call no. 3 will support projects on energy efficiency in buildings; call no. 4 will support projects on energy efficiency in industry; and call no. 5 will support projects on rehabilitation and modernisation of municipal infrastructure.
+The outcome shall be supported through two calls for proposals (calls no. 3 and 5) and a Small Grants Scheme (SGS).
+Call no. 3 will support projects on energy efficiency in buildings; the SGS will support projects on energy efficiency in industry; and call no. 5 will support projects on rehabilitation and modernisation of municipal infrastructure.

 • Outcome 3: “Strengthened expert capacity for renewable energy, energy efficiency and energy management”.